Not so detailed program:

-Day 1: Preparatory meeting with the EL at 14:00 - location to be announced
+Day 0: Preparatory meeting in the morning with the expedition leader.
+Exact time and location to be announced

 Day 15/20 – day 24/30 Skiing down on the west side of the Ice sheet, arriving at Hill 660